apache/flink/docs/dev/table/types.md

 #### Physical Hints

-Physical hints are required at the edges of the table ecosystem.
+Physical hints are required at the edges of the table ecosystem where the SQL-based type system ends and programming-specific data types are required.
 Hints indicate the data format that an implementation expects.

 For example, a data source could express that it produces values for logical `TIMESTAMP`s using a `java.sql.Timestamp` class